Ardawen/tech-wisdom-essentials/README.md

 ### Ideation
 + ✖️ Tim Urban, [Idea Lab](https://x.com/waitbutwhy/status/1278035160454348800): A concept emphasizing the need for a safe space for people but a challenging space for ideas.

+Founding a Company in Germany [Easy steps to found in Germany](https://eidel.io/how-to-found-a-company-in-germany-14-easy-steps-and-lots-of-pain/)

 Toolbox, this will be deleted later:
 > [!NOTE]